 Where can I find more information or resources on speech contests?Back to Top

-Toastmasters International World Headquarters does not track the dates and times that contests will be held for club, area, division, or district level contests.
-We would recommend speaking with your club or district leadership for further information on speech contest dates.
+Toastmasters International World Headquarters does not track the dates and times that contests will be held for club, Area-, Division-, or District-level contests.
+We recommend speaking with your club or District leadership for further information on speech contest dates.

 Who is ineligible to compete in any speech contest?Back to Top